outdreamer/build-a-cure-1/docs/reference/math_terms.md

 		- Lorentz group O(3,1) is a symmetry group of spacetime of special relativity
 		- special unitary group SU(3) is the symmetry group of quantum chromodynamics
 		- symplectic group Sp(m) finds application in hamiltonian mechanics and quantum mechanical versions of it

-	- unit two-sphere:

-	- root of unity: any complex number that is 1 when raised to some positive integer power

-	- kernel of a homomorphism:
-		- measurement of the degree to which the homomorphism is not injective
-		- the kernel is trivial if the homomorphism is injective
-		- kernel of a matrix (null space): the kernel of the matrix's linear map
-		- kernel of a linear map: the set of vectors in the mapping's domain that map to the zero vector

 	- set of projective space relationships: https://en.wikipedia.org/wiki/File:PSL-PGL.svg Z = F*